clusterio/clusterio/README.md

 ## Setting up shared storage

-The chests teleporting items to and from the shared storage on the master server has been moved into the Subspace Storage mod and plugin.
+The chests teleporting items to and from the shared storage on the controller has been moved into the Subspace Storage mod and plugin.
 To get this to work you will need to install the Subspace Storage plugin and copy the [Subspace Storage mod](https://mods.factorio.com/mod/subspace_storage) and the [Clusterio Lib mod](https://mods.factorio.com/mod/clusterio_lib) into the `sharedMods` folder on each slave installation.

 Do not install the [Clusterio mod](https://mods.factorio.com/mod/clusterio), this was for the old 1.2.x version of Clusterio and is not compatible with Clusterio 2.0.